What is ɬh Jariyah?

 On the authority of Abu Hurairah (ra) who said,

 At ɬ, we offer a wide range of ɬh Jariyah projects to suit every budget.
-From education and water schemes, to orphan sponsorships and livelihood programmes, our ɬh Jariyah projects enable people to help themselves beyond the initial intervention, ensuring that both them and you reap the benefits for years to come in sha’ Allah.
+From education and water schemes to orphan sponsorships and livelihood programmes, our continuous charity projects enable people to help themselves beyond the initial intervention, ensuring that both them and you reap the benefits for years to come in sha’ Allah.

 One of the best things about ɬh Jariyah is that you can give on behalf of the deceased and benefit them directly without decreasing your own rewards.
 When you lose a loved one, there is nothing that can ever take their place and it is often very hard to find the perfect way to honour their memory.
 Giving a ɬh Jariyah is one of the best things you can do for a loved one and something that they can benefit greatly from.